Won't let govt sit in peace till farmers' demands met: Rakesh Tikait

 Questioning the government's intention behind bringing the laws, Tikait said, "Godowns were built first and the laws came later.
 Don't farmers know these laws are in favour of big corporates?
 Business on hunger will not be allowed in this country."

+The BKU leader from Uttar Pradesh has been camping at Ghazipur on the Delhi-Uttar Pradesh border for over two months against the contentious agri laws passsed in Parliament in September.

+Without naming anyone, he said, "They are repeatedly saying Ghazipur border will be the office (main protest site) instead of Singhu border.
+But I said the government or any official should not be under any false impression, we will neither change the 'manch' nor the 'Panch'," Tikait said.

 "Whatever decisions are taken by the committee are acceptable to all.
-Farmers of the country stand behind it," Tikait said.
+Farmers of the country stand behind it," he said, adding they will keep raising issues of farmers and fight for their rights.

 Apart from Tikait, farmer leaders Balbir Singh Rajewal, Darshan Pal and Haryana BKU chief Gurnam Singh Chaduni were also present on the occasion.

-Rajewal said farmers have been protesting for months but the government is not listening to their demands.

-Pal said over 200 farmers have sacrificed their lives during the agitation said their sacrifice will not go in vain.
+Rajewal said farmers have been protesting for months but the government is not listening to their demands, while Pal claimed that over 200 farmers have sacrificed their lives during the agitation.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)